ankibues/MOPLA_Application_Matlab/README.md

     to study the influence of flow partitioning on crystallographic fabric

 --> Simulating of 3-D flanking structures in ductile shear zones.

+(P.S.
+The code in this repository works well, but will be reorganized in a more presentable format in near future!)